-- Immediately advises Transit Officer, Police and School Principal or contact Department of Infrastructure, Planning and Logistics on 8924 7297. - Issues banning letter to student's parent / carer via the school with a copy sent to the Department of Infrastructure, Planning and Logistics and Department of Education. - Downloads the CCTV footage and provides it to the school, Department of Infrastructure, Planning and Logistics and Department of Education for future reference. - In consultation with school and parent / carer determines longer-term period that student will be refused travel.
+- Immediately advise a Transit Officer, Police and School Principal or contact DIPL on 8924 7297. - Issues banning letter to student's parent/carer via the school with a copy sent to the DIPL and DE. - Downloads the CCTV footage and provides it to the school, DIPL and DE for future reference. - In consultation with school and parent/carer determines longer-term period that student will be refused travel.